-ANIMAL SCIENCE

-IVY TECH AGRI 103
+ANIMAL SCIENCE COURSE #500801/500811 IVY TECH AGRI 103

 This course provides students with an overview of the animal industry.
 Areas that students can study can be applied to both small and large animals.
 Topics to be addressed include the various species of large and small animal livestock, animal anatomy, genetics and reproduction, animal nutrition, careers, animal health, ethical issues in animal agriculture, animal behavior, animal evaluation, and other topics deemed necessary.

-- Grade: 10,11,12 (9 w/Intro to Ag credit
+Students can compete in the 4-H/FFA Livestock Skillathon as a fall exam option.

-- Credits: 1 per semester, 2 semesters

-- Fulfills an elective requirement
+- Grade: 9,10,11,12 - Credits: 1 per semester, 2 semesters - Fulfills elective or directed elective for all diplomas - Fulfills a Science course requirement for all diplomas

-- Offered 2018-19 & 2020-21 school years